 ADA PARATRANSIT SERVICE

-ADA complementary paratransit service is bus service made available to people who have a disability that prevents them from using a fixed route system, ensuring them equitable access to public transit.
+ADA complementary paratransit service is bus service made available to people who have a disability that prevents them from using a fixed route system, ensuring their equitable access to public transit.

 ADA describes a paratransit ride as one that is reserved by a paratransit-eligible individual one day in advance.
-Typically, this ride is origin to destination or to the closest fixed route bus stop.
+Typically, this ride is from origin to destination or to the closest fixed-route bus stop.
 Paratransit service is guaranteed as a next-day service and is scheduled within one hour of the requested departure time.
-BATA’s current policy allows that a person approved for a Disability Reduced Fare Card is considered ADA eligible.
+BATA’s current policy allows a person approved for a Disability Reduced Fare Card to be considered ADA-eligible.

 BATA’s Link service is designed as a same-day service that exceeds the ADA Guidelines for the provision of transit to people with disabilities.